 In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.25%.

 Discount rate.
-The discount rate used to measure the total pension liability was 7.25 percent.
+The discount rate used to measure the total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
 In addition, the following methods and assumptions were used in the projection of cash flows:

 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50 percent. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in SB 18-200 and the additional 0.50 percent resulting from the 2018 AAP assessment, statutorily recognized July 1, 2019, and effective July 1, 2020.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in SB 18-200.
 Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.

-F. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)
+E. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (continued)

-- Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the scheduled increase in SB 18-200 and the additional 0.50 percent, resulting from the 2018 AAP assessment, statutorily recognized July 1, 2019, and effective July 1, 2020.
-Employer contributions also include the current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103 percent, at which point, the AED and SAED will each drop 0.50 percent every year until they are zero.
-Additionally, estimated employer contributions reflect reductions for the funding of the AIR and retiree health care benefits.
-For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions. - As specified in law, the State provides an annual direct distribution of \$225 million, which commenced July 1, 2018, that is proportioned between the State, School, Judicial, and DPS Division Trust Funds based upon the covered payroll of each Division.
-The annual direct distribution ceases when all Division Trust Funds are fully funded. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial fiduciary net position, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
-AIR transfers to the fiduciary net position and the subsequent AIR benefit payments were estimated and included in the projections. - The projected benefit payments reflect the lowered annual increase cap, from 1.50 percent to 1.25 percent resulting from the 2018 AAP assessment, statutorily recognized July 1, 2019, and effective July 1, 2020. - Benefit payments and contributions were assumed to be made at the middle of the year.
+- Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the scheduled increase in SB 18-200.
+Employer contributions also include the current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103%, at which point, the AED and SAED will each drop 0.50% every year until they are zero.
+Additionally, estimated employer contributions included reductions for the funding of the AIR and retiree health care benefits.
+For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions. - As specified in law, the State, as a nonemployer contributing entity, will provide an annual direct distribution of \$225 million (actual dollars), commencing July 1, 2018, that is proportioned between the State, School, Judicial, and DPS Division Trust Funds based upon the covered payroll of each Division.
+The annual direct distribution ceases when all Division Trust Funds are fully funded.
+HB 20-1379 suspended the \$225 million (actual dollars) direct distribution payable on July 1, 2020, for the State's 2020-21 fiscal year. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial FNP, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
+AIR transfers to the FNP position and the subsequent AIR benefit payments were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year.

 Based on the above assumptions and methods, the projection test indicates the SCHDTF's fiduciary net position was projected to be available to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount determination does not use the municipal bond rate, and therefore, the discount rate is 7.25 percent.
+Therefore, the long-term expected rate of return of 7.25% on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The discount determination does not use the municipal bond rate, and therefore, the discount rate is 7.25%.